mlogan914/sdtm-data-pipeline-aws/README.md

 - A more efficient approach is to run Pinnacle21 on datasets externally from the pipeline.

 ### PII Redaction
 When storing clinical datasets in Amazon S3 for use across multiple applications, it’s required to redact sensitive information.
-For example, before processing patient-reported data, PII should be removed to comply with privacy regulations such as HIPPA and GDPR.

 How It Works